-They also feature stronger security features, including 256-bit encryption and proven no-log policies.
+They also feature stronger security features, including 256-bit encryption and proven audited no-log policies.

 Besides, they are super fast, and prices stretch to just a few dollars.
 In case you change your mind, you can also get a full refund within 30 – 45 days.

-If you really must use a free VPN, then the five above are our top picks.
+If you really must use a free VPN, then the six above are our top picks.

 They're some of the most reputable and reliable services – but don't forget they often come with significant limitations.

 In the end, while free VPNs are attractive because you don't have to pay for them, they are also not nearly as good as what you might expect.

 But, apart from posing a security risk, they are also often slow, and in most cases, they can't unblock geo-restricted content.